-Business organizations should consider persuasive advertising as a way of sustaining businesses however they should also do line it line with ensuring that their brands are recognized on the market as a way of ensuring sustainability.
+Business organizations should consider persuasive advertising as a way of sustaining businesses however they should also do it in line and ensuring that their brands are recognized on the market as a way of ensuring sustainability.

 Business organization should consider informative advertising as important when advertising because it highly influences customer loyalty which will ultimately lead to sustainability.